 – Min Zhu, Deputy Managing Director of the IMF

 Money laundering is a process by which the illicit source of assets obtained or generated by criminal activity is concealed to obscure the link between the funds and the original criminal activity.
 Terrorist financing involves the raising and processing of assets to supply terrorists with resources to pursue their activities.
 While these two phenomena differ in many ways, they often exploit the same vulnerabilities in financial systems that allow for an inappropriate level of anonymity and non-transparency in the execution of financial transactions.

 In 2000, the IMF responded to calls from the international community to expand its work in the area of anti-money laundering (AML).
 After the tragic events of September 11, 2001, the IMF intensified its AML activities and extended them to include combating the financing of terrorism (CFT).
 In March 2014, the IMF’s Executive Board reviewed the Fund’s AML/CFT strategy and gave strategic directions for the work ahead (see below).
-In May 2014, the IMF will launch the second 5-year phase of a donor-supported trust fund to finance AML/CFT capacity development activities in its member countries.
+In May 2014, the IMF started the second 5-year phase of a donor-supported trust fund that complements existing accounts financing AML/CFT capacity development activities in its member countries.

 A threat to economic and financial stability